Monica255/Bangkit-Capstone-Project-Redmine/README.md

 # MACHINE-LEARNING

-Machine Learning part in this project is to create an OCR for KTP(Id card)'s verification, automation email to user and create REST-API for our model
+Machine Learning part in this project is to create an OCR for KTP(Id card)'s verification, automation email to user and create REST-API for our model.
+We put our model in google drive: [ML-model](https://drive.google.com/drive/folders/1rmI9K7_hZGSo4O98WZJ9EQ1qqJOCq-BM?usp=sharing) because most of all models have a large size.

 ## OCR KTP(Id Card)